dessant/search-by-image/README.md

 ## Description

-Search by Image is a browser extension which enables you to initiate a reverse image search from the right-click context menu or the browser toolbar.
+Search by Image is a browser extension which enables you to initiate a reverse image search from the right-click context menu or the browser toolbar, and comes with support for more than 20 search engines.
-It finds all images positioned in the clicked area, including those declared in CSS.
-The extension also supports uploading local images and searching for images from private sites.
+Images positioned at the selected area are detected regardless of how they were embedded in the page.
+The extension also supports uploading local images, searching for video frames, capturing details within images, and searching for images from private sites.

 #### Search Engines